jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

     2. This is the second step
     3. Further steps, etc.

     Any other information you want to share that is relevant to the issue being reported.
+This might include the lines of code that you have identified as causing the bug, and potential solutions (and your opinions on their merits).

 [debug setting]: https://github.com/jonlabelle/SublimeJsPrettier/blob/master/JsPrettier.sublime-settings#L14